 Conflict is where INFPs struggle most in relationships.
 They'd rather absorb hurt than risk a confrontation.
 They sulk.
 They withdraw.
 Their loved ones sometimes have to gently draw them out.
 The work for INFPs is learning that addressing friction early deepens a relationship rather than damaging it.
 And for their partners: lead with "I feel" rather than "You're wrong."
 INFPs don't want to win arguments.
 They want to restore authentic harmony.

 Curious about your own relationship patterns?
-Our Relationship Test can help.
+Our attachment style quiz can help.

 Typing public figures is always speculative.
 These attributions come from biographical analysis, not self-reports.
 Take them with a grain of salt.